Marketing Through Change: 3 Things You Should Do Right Now

 3. Conduct a Digital Media Audit

 Is your company set up to conduct business 100% online?
 Can your customers easily find the information they need about your products or services on your website?
 Do you have an active social media presence?
 If you answered “No” or “I Don’t Know” to either of these questions, our first piece of advice is to take a deep breath because this can seem overwhelming.
 It is not as daunting as it seems to set up once you take the proper steps to move forward.
-(We are here to help and are happy to offer a FREE consultation to help you get started quickly; simply fill out the form at the bottom of this post.)
+(We are here to help and are happy to offer a chance to win a FREE consultation to help you get started quickly; simply click the link bottom of this post.)

 If you answered “Yes” to the above questions, you should take this time to review your digital presence for a “health” check by reviewing the following: